-This patient information and photograph on Onychomycosis (Nail Fungus) is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photograph on Orlando Nail Fungus Treatments, ONYCHOMYCOSIS is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Onychomycosis is a common fungal infection of the nails.
 It can occur at any